USA's line-up is one of the most watchable in cable, designed to make it easy for viewers to know when to tune in and what to expect.

-USA’s long-talked about jump into reality and comedy has begun, and scheduling for the new programming genres will undoubtedly stir up the extraordinarily consistent strategies of recent years.
+USA’s long-talked about jump into reality and comedy began this year, and scheduling for the new programming genres will undoubtedly stir up the extraordinarily consistent strategies of recent years.
 Original programming is also leaking out of primetime into late night, as USA turns its eye to a new time-period.

 Source: The Nielsen Company's National Television Audience Sample